Optimal Kron-based Reduction of Networks (Opti-KRON) for Three-phase Distribution Feeders: Three-Phase Model and Kron Reduction

 \subsection{Clustering for Kron-based Reduction}

 As shown in \eqref{eq: Y-partitioned} and \eqref{eq:Ik-YkVk-3phase}, Kron reduction preserves voltage profile when the reduced nodes have zero current injection.
 To enable reduction beyond strictly zero-injection nodes, we introduce an \emph{assignment} scheme, where each reduced node moves its current injection to a kept adjacent node.
-We refer to the kept nodes $\mathcal{K}$ as \emph{super-nodes} and they contain the aggregated current of themselves and the reduced nodes assigned to them.
-Each super-node $k \in \mathcal{K}$ represents a \emph{cluster} consists of itself and its assigned \emph{children-nodes}.
+We refer to the kept nodes $\mathcal{K}$ as \emph{super-nodes}; each super-node contains its own current injection together with those of the reduced nodes assigned to it.
+Each super-node $k \in \mathcal{K}$ represents a \emph{cluster} consisting of itself and its assigned \emph{children-nodes}.
 These assignments, however, must obey several rules: \begin{enumerate}

-\item{Connectivity:} Each child must be connected to its super-node through existing branches, so that every cluster forms a connected sub-graph of the original network.
+\item{Connectivity:} each child must be connected to its super-node through existing branches, so that every cluster forms a connected sub-graph of the original network.

-\item{Phase availability:} a reduced node $i$ can only be assigned to a super-node $k$ if $\phi(i) \subseteq \phi(k)$.
+\item{Phase availability:} a reduced node $i$ can only be assigned to a super-node $k$ if $\phi_i \subseteq \phi_k$.

 \item{Uniqueness:} every reduced node $i \in \mathcal{R}$ is assigned to exactly one super-node. \end{enumerate} Fig.~\ref{fig: infeas_red} visualizes examples of feasible and infeasible reductions.

 Fig.~\ref{fig:assignment_example} illustrates the assignment procedure.
 This example demonstrates how assignments create disjoint, connected clusters that collectively cover the entire network.